nounch/augmented-tree/README.md

 # Notes

-- Vim-like tree navigation is possible with "h", "j", "k" and "l".
-- There is no folding functionality. `tree` always shows the full subtree.
-However, there is the option to preview a target directory in another window which gives a flat list of all files/directories in this directory.
-- Moving the cursor to the next file/dir in the same level by skipping all lines in between is not possible.

-# Warnings

- NOTE:  THE FOLLOWING STATEMENT DOES NOT APPLY TO THE LATEST VERSION SINCE
+<div style="color: #AFAFAF;"> NOTE:  THE FOLLOWING STATEMENT DOES NOT APPLY TO THE LATEST VERSION SINCE
-       Augmented Tree NOW COMES WITH ITS OWN BUILT-IN DIRECTORY TRAVERSER!!! - This notice remains here until it is clear whether future versions will OPTIONALLY offer to use an external `tree` command for speed improvements (pure C is faster after all).
+       Augmented Tree NOW COMES WITH ITS OWN BUILT-IN DIRECTORY TRAVERSER!!! - This notice remains here until it is clear whether future versions will OPTIONALLY offer to use an external `tree` command for speed improvements (pure C is faster after all).</div>

  - <del>Augmented Tree parses the output of the `tree` command.
 This is and